ceramic-sf/vice-vise/roller_screw_recipe.md

 ### Thread tooth

-A triangle with 45 degrees at the apex is standard, but other profiles (60 degrees) may work.
+The teeth on all the threads (rollers, screw, nut) are the same.

 The tooth is wrapped around a cylinder to make the thread.
+The base of the tooth is equal to the thread pitch.
+The height of the tooth depends angle in the apex of the tooth.

+A triangle with 90 degrees at the apex is standard, but other profiles (60 degrees) may work.

+Some sources recommend optimising the teeth of the roller thread by making them slightly convex to reduce friction.
+For a basic construction a simple straight edge may be used, which allows reuse of the tooth profile for the screw, roller and nut.

 ### Pitch